Ohio city rewrites abortion ban, advocacy groups end lawsuit – KION546

 Lebanon’s ban was one of four that cropped up around Ohio in 2021, part of a national effort to ban abortion “one city at a time” by the Texas-based Sanctuary Cities of the Unborn organization overseen by Mark Lee Dickson.

-It was the first local ban to be challenged nationally after a leak revealed the U.S. Supreme Court planned to overturn the landmark Roe v.
-Wade ruling legalizing abortion.
+It was the first local ban to be challenged nationally after a leak revealed the U.S. Supreme Court planned to overturn Roe v.
+Wade.
+The court’s ruling in Dobbs v.
+Jackson Women’s Health Organization energized abortion opponents’ state and local efforts to outlaw the procedure.

 “This litigation exposes local ordinance bans as dangerous acts of political theater, and our lawsuit demanded accountability for the logistical and legal nightmare Lebanon’s City Council created,” Maggie Scotece, interim executive director of the abortion fund, formerly Women Have Options-Ohio, said in a statement.
 “This win is so unique in the context of our post-Dobbs legal landscape, establishing a strong, united front against these heinous attacks.”